A lot or a little?

 A fictionalized memoir of growing up in the warm embrace of the Mexican-American barrio of McAllen, Texas.
 For Sofia the center of her life is her extended family and her comadres, the girls who will become her lifelong ... well, friends seems too pale a word for this intense, mutually supportive relationship.

 But Sofia has dreams beyond the barrio, and a pivotal event in her childhood gives her the drive to achieve them.
-When she wins a scholarship to an Episcopal boarding school hundreds of miles away her family is reluctant to let her go, but determined to keep her tied firmly to her roots when she does.
+When she wins a scholarship to an Episcopal boarding school hundreds of miles away, her family is reluctant to let her go and determined to keep her tied firmly to her roots when she does.

 Is it any good?

-First-time novelist Viola Canales has accomplished what few before her have managed: to create a realistic, but not didactic, portrait of life within a particular culture, in this case Mexican-American in Texas, that will resonate with others from that culture and has such appeal that non-Mexican readers will wish it was their culture too.
-The details of foods, traditions, rituals, clothing are warm, rich and loving, and so integrated into the daily life and mindset of all the characters that it creates a yearning in the reader to experience it firsthand.
+First-time novelist Viola Canales has accomplished what few before her have managed: to create a realistic, but not didactic, portrait of life within a particular culture.
+In this case, it's the Mexican-American culture in Texas.
+Canales' depiction will resonate with readers from within and without that culture.
+The details of foods, traditions, rituals, and clothing are warm, rich, loving, and so integrated into the daily life and mindset of all the characters that it creates a yearning in the reader to experience it firsthand.